sap-tutorials/Tutorials/tutorials/abap-environment-analytics/abap-environment-analytics.md

        association [0..1] to ZRAP500_I_AGENCY_####    as _Agency     on  $projection.AgencyID = _Agency.AgencyId
     ```

-    we also have to add the following to entries to the field list
+    you also need to add the following to entries to the field list

     <pre>
         _Agency,
         _Customer._Country    as _CustomerCountry
     </pre>

-5. In the created cube we define `foreignKey associatons` via `_Customer`, `_Carrier`, `_Connection`, and `_Agency` to be able to fetch and expose information in the cube and in the query.
+5. In the created cube you define `foreignKey associatons` via `_Customer`, `_Carrier`, `_Connection`, and `_Agency` to be able to fetch and expose information in the cube and in the query.

     - Add the annotation `@ObjectModel.foreignKey.association: '_Customer'` to the field `CustomerId`
     - Add the annotation `@ObjectModel.foreignKey.association: '_Carrier'` to the field `CarrierId`